apache/kylin/website/_docs/howto/howto_backup_metadata.md

 ## Backup/restore metadata in development env

 When developing/debugging Kylin, typically you have a dev machine with an IDE, and a backend sandbox.
 Usually you'll write code and run test cases at dev machine.
 It would be troublesome if you always have to put a binary package in the sandbox to check the metadata.
 There is a helper class called SandboxMetastoreCLI to help you download/upload metadata locally at your dev machine.
 Follow the Usage information and run it in your IDE.

-## Cleanup unused resources from metadata store
-As time goes on, some resources like dictionary, table snapshots became useless (as the cube segment be dropped or merged), but they still take space there; You can run command to find and cleanup them from metadata store:

-Firstly, run a check, this is safe as it will not change anything, you can set the number of days to keep metadata resource by adding the "--jobThreshold 30(default, you can change to any number)" option:
-{% highlight Groff markup %}
-./bin/metastore.sh clean --jobThreshold 30
-{% endhighlight %}

-The resources that will be dropped will be listed;

-Next, add the "--delete true" parameter to cleanup those resources; before this, make sure you have made a backup of the metadata store;
-{% highlight Groff markup %}
-./bin/metastore.sh clean --delete true --jobThreshold 30
-{% endhighlight %}